New (album): Track listing

-Collector's edition
+Other editions

+A deluxe edition was released with two bonus tracks, "Turned Out" and "Get Me Out of Here".
+The Target version comes packaged with a DVD featuring the 22-minute documentary A Rendez-Vous with Paul McCartney.

 The special collector's edition, released in 2014, is a 2CD/DVD reissue of New.
 It contains exclusive content that tells the story of the making of the album as well as capturing unique moments during the international promotion campaign, such as concerts, pop up shows in New York and London, an album Q&A filmed at The Shard in London, chat show performances and footage of a signing session at HMV's flagship store in London.
-The second CD includes two previously unreleased tracks ("Hell To Pay" and "Demons Dance") taken from the album recording sessions as well featuring 'Struggle' which was previously released as a Japanese bonus track.
+The second CD includes two previously unreleased tracks ("Hell to Pay" and "Demons Dance") taken from the album recording sessions as well featuring 'Struggle' which was previously released as a Japanese bonus track.
 The second CD also includes live versions of "Save Us", "New", "Queenie Eye" and "Everybody Out There" recorded at the Tokyo Dome, Japan in November 2013.